 This is a classic example of employing primary research techniques in Market Analysis.
 I did it to bring out a concrete analysis of what is the current picture of the industry and of the competitors.

-It should be clear now that what is the difference between Market Research and Market Analysis.
-Often confused to be the same thing, my aim in this article was to explain the differences and to debunk a few myths about what they do not mean.
+You must have cleared all your doubts about the difference between Market Research and Market Analysis.
+Often confused to be the same thing, my aim here was to explain the core conceptual differences (facilitated by examples) and to debunk a few myths about what they do not mean.

-I hope the detailed infographic on which highlights the differences between Market Research and Market Analysis will serve the purpose.
+I hope the detailed infographic highlighting the differences between Market Research and Market Analysis will serve the purpose.
 You can download it from below.

-You could read further about the different types of primary market research studies in one of my previous article.
+You could read further about the different types of primary market research studies in one of my previous articles.